vmware-tanzu/velero/site/content/docs/main/upgrade-to-1.6.md

         Version: v1.6.0
     ```

+## Notes
+### Default backup storage location
-1. We've deprecated the way to indicate the default backup storage location according to the backup storage location name on the velero server-side `velero server --default-backup-storage-location`, but instead configure the default backup storage location at the velero client-side, please refer to the [About locations][9] on how to indicate which backup storage location is the default one.
-Moreover, during the velero upgrading process, the velero backup storage location controller helps you configure which backup storage location name matches against the backup storage location name on the velero server-side `velero server --default-backup-storage-location`, then sets the BackupStorageLocation custom resource `.spec.default` to `true`.
+We have deprecated the way to indicate the default backup storage location.
+Previously, that was indicated according to the backup storage location name set on the velero server-side via the flag `velero server --default-backup-storage-location`.
+Now we configure the default backup storage location on the velero client-side.
+Please refer to the [About locations][9] on how to indicate which backup storage location is the default one.

+After upgrading, if there is a previously created backup storage location with the name that matches what was defined on the server side as the default, it will be automatically set as the `default`.

 [0]: basic-install.md#install-the-cli
 [1]: https://velero.io/docs/v1.1.0/upgrade-to-1.1/